julien-muke/ec2-auto-scaling-terraform/README.md

 ## Review configuration

+You can create a new file for each configuration or continue in the same `main.ft` file.
+(Separating resources into different files makes it easier to understand and maintain the infrastructure).

 ## 1. Initial setup for using Terraform

 In your code editor, open the `main.tf` file to review the configuration.